Library Closure

 1. Gifts shall meet the same selection criteria as purchased materials.
 The library retains unconditional ownership of all donations and makes the final decision on acceptance, use, or disposition of donated material.
 No conditions may be imposed on any donated item accepted by the Library.
 The appraisal of the gift for tax purposes is the responsibility of the donor and cannot be provided by the library.

-3. Special collections and memorial collections may be shelved as separate collections or integrated into the general collection at the discretion of the professional library staff.
+1. Special collections may be shelved as separate collections or integrated into the general collection at the discretion of the professional library staff.
 The form of memorial or gift identification will be a gift plate.

 Reconsideration Procedure